ColorProgrammy/Dolphin3D/README.md

 `v1.0.0a build 1`

----

 DolphinEngine is an open source framework for console 3D rendering.
 It's easy to use.
 There are templates to help you create renderings.
-The scripting itself is done in C++, but we've kept it as simple as possible so you can easily write code.
+The scripting itself is done in C-based languages, but we've kept it as simple as possible so you can easily write code.

 Also see `_docs` for guidance and help.

 And read the `license`.

 This graphics engine is suitable for `beginners` **:D**